Pre-K\"ahler structures and finite-nondegeneracy: Symmetry reductions of homogeneous 2-nondegenerate CR 5-manifolds

 Note that since $\varphi$ is a CR automorphism, the isomorphism $\varphi_*$ cannot send vectors transverse to $D$ into $D$, and hence orbits generated by \eqref{eqn: adjoint orbits} for various $h\in Q_0$ consist only of infinitesimal CR symmetries that are transverse at $p$. \end{proof}

-\begin{corollary} The germ of a pre-Sasakian structure $(S,X)$ at a point $p\in S$ determines its structure in an open neighborhood of $p$ if the underlying CR structure is locally homogeneous. \end{corollary} \begin{proof} By Lemma \ref{lemma: germ equivalence classes}, the germ at $p$ identifies a neighborhood of $p$ in $(S,X)$ with a neighborhood of the identity element in $(G/Q,V)$, where $G$ can be taken as the connected simply connected Lie group of the underlying CR symmetry algebra $\mathfrak{g}$, $Q$ its isotropy subgroup of the local action at $p$, and $V$ a vector field represented by some right invariant vector field on $G$.
-The lemma implies that ambiguity in the choice of $V$ is exhausted via transformations by the left action of $Q$ applied to $(G/Q,V)$. \end{proof} \begin{remark}[coarse equivalence] In settings where such \emph{continuation phenomena} occur -- that is, where a structure on a manifold is determined in an open neighborhood by its germ at a point -- it is meaningful to consider a coarser equivalence relation on germs, whereby two germs $\alpha$ and $\alpha^\prime$ are equivalent if there is a sequence of germs $\alpha\cong \alpha_0,\alpha_1,\ldots,\alpha_n\cong \alpha^\prime$ such that each consecutive pair $(\alpha_{j-1},\alpha_j)$ both occur at different points on some path-connected manifold in the category, as this weaker equivalence roughly characterizes germs that can be connected by a natural structure continuation (such as analytic continuation for holomorphic structures).
+\begin{corollary} For every point $p$ in a pre-Sasakian manifold $(S,X)$ whose underlying CR structure is locally homogeneous, there exists an open neighborhood of $p$ in which the germs of $(S,X)$ at every other point in the neighborhood are determined by the germ at $p$. \end{corollary} \begin{proof} By Lemma \ref{lemma: germ equivalence classes}, the germ at $p$ identifies a neighborhood of $p$ in $(S,X)$ with a neighborhood of the identity element in $(G/Q,V)$, where $G$ can be taken as the connected simply connected Lie group of the underlying CR symmetry algebra $\mathfrak{g}$, $Q$ its isotropy subgroup of the local action at $p$, and $V$ a vector field represented by some right invariant vector field on $G$.
+The lemma implies that ambiguity in the choice of $V$ is exhausted via transformations by the left action of $Q$ applied to $(G/Q,V)$. \end{proof} \begin{remark}[geometric equivalence] In settings where such \emph{continuation phenomena} occur -- that is, where a structure on a manifold is determined in an open neighborhood by its germ at a point -- it is meaningful to consider a coarser equivalence relation on germs, whereby two germs $\alpha$ and $\alpha^\prime$ are equivalent if there is a sequence of germs $\alpha\cong \alpha_0,\alpha_1,\ldots,\alpha_n\cong \alpha^\prime$ such that each consecutive pair $(\alpha_{j-1},\alpha_j)$ both occur at different points on some path-connected manifold in the category, as this weaker equivalence roughly characterizes germs that can be connected by a natural structure continuation (such as analytic continuation for holomorphic structures).
 Such coarse equivalence classes have been studied, for example, in the category of Bochner-flat K\"{a}hler manifolds \cite{Bryant} and the more general category of special symplectic connections \cite{CS-special}.
-Corollary \ref{cor: germ determinacy} shows that this is a natural equivalence relation to consider for any class of pre-Sasakian structures whose underlying CR structures are locally equivalent to a common homogeneous model. \end{remark} To state the following corollary, for a symmetry algebra $\mathfrak{g}$ of a CR structure $(S,D,J)$, let $G$ be the connected simply-connected Lie group of $\mathfrak{g}$, let $Q_0$ be the local isotropy group of $(S,D,J)$ at $p$.
-Let $\hat G$ denote the subgroup in $\operatorname{Aut}(\mathfrak{g})$ generated by the images of $G$ and $Q_0$ under their adjoint representations.
+Corollary \ref{cor: germ determinacy} shows that this is a natural equivalence relation to consider for any class of pre-Sasakian structures whose underlying CR structures are locally equivalent to a common homogeneous model $(S,D,J)$.
+Each coarse equivalence class is comprised of exactly the pre-K\"{a}hler structures that can appear on a common connected manifold, which we refer to as \emph{geometric equivalence} (distinct form standard germ equivalence).
+We will call the set of such equivalence classes for a given $(S,D,J)$ the \emph{moduli space of geometrically distinct pre-K\"{a}hler structures (arising from $(S,D,J)$)}. \end{remark} To state the following corollary, for a symmetry algebra $\mathfrak{g}$ of a CR structure $(S,D,J)$, let $G$ be the connected simply connected Lie group of $\mathfrak{g}$, let $Q_0$ be the local isotropy group of $(S,D,J)$ at $p$.
+Let $\hat G$ denote the subgroup in $\operatorname{Aut}(\mathfrak{g})$ generated by the images of $G$ and $Q_0,$ denoted as